lefayjey/linWinPwn/README.md

 - Generates a wrapper function with authentication checks
 - Adds the tool to the interactive menu
 - Updates `install.sh` for automatic installation
+- Addes reference to the tool in `README.md`

 Usage:
 ```bash